 Levels of Editing

 We focus on correcting minor typographical and mechanical errors.
-Proofreading generally occurs on a typeset hard copy or PDF.
+Proofreading generally occurs in a PDF file.

-- We address any issues with design, layout, and formatting.
+- We address any issues with the layout and formatting.

-- Limit edits to those recommended by specific authoritative sources (e.g., a dictionary, style manual, or usage manual).
+- We limit edits to those recommended by specific authoritative sources (e.g., a dictionary, style manual, or usage manual).

-- Revise for consistency in terms and names, spelling, capitalization, abbreviations, and numbers.
+- We revise for consistency in terms and names, spelling, capitalization, abbreviations, and numbers.
 We also edit for parallel structure.

-- Apply a specific publication style (e.g., APA, Chicago) to the text and references.
+- We apply a specific publication style (e.g., APA, Chicago) to the text and references.

-- Cross-check references, tables, figures, and other features for consistency with callouts in the text.
+- We cross-check references, tables, figures, and other features for consistency with callouts in the text.

-- Upon request, tighten up wordy text and smooth awkward and unclear phrasing.
+- Upon request, we tighten up wordy text and smooth awkward and unclear phrasing.

-- Upon request, make organizational suggestions in comments.
+- Upon request, we make organizational suggestions in comments.

 We focus on shaping the structure, language, and presentation to best serve the readers and the author’s intended purpose.

-- Rework sentences for better flow and readability (no significant rewriting or restructuring).
+- We rework sentences for better flow and readability (no significant rewriting or restructuring).

-- Suggest rewrites in limited segments of text to improve flow of information and readability.
-(Does not involve significant writing.)
+- We suggest rewrites in limited segments of text to improve the flow of information and readability.

-- Reorganize paragraphs or entire sections to clearly develop an argument, or make organizational suggestions in comments.
+- We reorganize paragraphs or entire sections to clearly develop an argument, or we make organizational suggestions in comments.